-Out of the many different matcha brands that I’ve tried, my hands down favorite brands are Jade Leaf and DoMatcha.
+Out of the many different matcha brands that I’ve tried, my hands down favorite brands are Jade Leaf, Pique, and DoMatcha.
 While at first glance, it might seem a bit pricey – each jar lasts me (at least) a few months.

-By popular request, I also recently tried (September 2020) Vital Proteins Matcha Collagen, which I thought was just alright.
+By popular request, I also recently tried (September 2020) Vital Proteins Matcha Collagen, which I thought was just all right.
 The flavor is VERY mild.
 Once you’re used to the good stuff (aka ceremonial grade), nothing really beats it.

 If you’d like to try some of my favorite matcha before you purchase a full container, you can find samples of Jade Leaf Matcha HERE (they have a 10 pack available).

 It took me a LONG time to enjoy high-quality, unsweetened matcha, so for most, I wouldn’t recommend starting with an unsweetened matcha.
 On its own, it has a very earthy flavor on its own.
 If you’re not into that, then have no fear, you’ll love this Iced Banana Matcha Latte Recipe.